Avoid Identity Theft Scams

 • The Federal Trade Commission is also offering a brochure called " Your Access To Free Credit Reports".
 The brochure is available online through the agency's site or by calling (877) FTC-HELP.

-• Drop envelopes containing paid bills or other confidential information in postal drop boxes, or at the post office.
+• Use secured drop places.
+Drop envelopes containing paid bills or other confidential information in postal drop boxes, or at the post office.
 Don't leave them in an unsecured mailbox for pickup by the carrier.

-• Never carry your Social Security card or birth certificate unless absolutely necessary.
+• Don’t carry extra documents with you.
+Never carry your Social Security card or birth certificate unless absolutely necessary.
 Likewise, remove any credit cards from your wallet that you don't need to have physically accessible, and store in a secured area.

-• When conducting business online, make sure you read the company's privacy policy to ensure they'll protect your confidential information.
+• Stay safe online.
+When conducting business online, make sure you read the company's privacy policy to ensure they'll protect your confidential information.
 Be sure the site is a secured site (https://) and that the session has a padlock in the lower right of your screen before entering confidential information.

 What do I do if I suspect I'm the victim of identity theft?